openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro/ways_to_get_stateful_model.rst

 State related Transformations
 #################################

-If the original framework does not have a special API for working with States, after importing the model, OpenVINO representation will not contain State and
+If the original framework does not have a dedicated API for working with states, the OpenVINO IR model will not contain state and
-:doc:`Assign <openvino_docs_ops_infrastructure_Assign_6>`/:doc:`ReadValue <openvino_docs_ops_infrastructure_ReadValue_6>` operations correspondingly, so OpenVINO Model is not Stateful by default in these cases.
+:doc:`Assign <openvino_docs_ops_infrastructure_Assign_6>`/:doc:`ReadValue <openvino_docs_ops_infrastructure_ReadValue_6>` operations.
+In this case, the OpenVINO model is not stateful by default.
-This article describes the ways how to get Stateful model via OpenVINO.
+This article describes how to make the model stateful using OpenVINO.

-For example, if the original ONNX model contains RNN operations, OpenVINO IR will contain TensorIterator/Loop operations and the values will be obtained only after execution of the whole TensorIterator primitive.
+For example, if the original ONNX model contains RNN operations, OpenVINO IR will contain TensorIterator/Loop operations.
+The values are obtained only after the execution of the whole TensorIterator primitive.
 Intermediate values from each iteration will not be available.
 MakeStateful and LowLatency2 transformations can be used to make such models stateful and work with these intermediate values from each iteration and receive them with a low latency after each infer request.

 .. _ov_ug_make_stateful: